Rotator Cuff Surgery

 - Shoulder replacement surgery

 When the rotator cuff is severely damaged or torn, surgical repair might be necessary.
-At Meier Orthopedic Sports and Regenerative Medicine, our orthopedic surgeons usually utilize an arthroscopic shoulder procedure to repair torn rotator cuffs.
+At Meier Orthopedic Sports and Regenerative Medicine, our orthopedic surgeons usually utilize a combination of regenerative medicine and an arthroscopic shoulder procedure to repair torn rotator cuffs.

 Arthroscopic Shoulder Joint Repair